Using Laravel’s Query Builder & Eloquent ORM to Optimize Database Queries

 The above example combines results from two separate queries.
 It retrieves popular posts with views more than 1000 and orders recent posts by creation date with a limit of 5.
 Then, it uses the union method to combine the results from both queries into a single collection.

-If you need help with executing these queries, you can consult with our Laravel experts.
+If you need help with executing these queries, you can consult with expert Laravel development services.

 Eloquent ORM offers various database operations, from basic operations to eager loading and model event queries.
 Here are some common operations you can perform using Laravel Eloquent ORM.